nmileva/starfm4py/README.md

 10.1117/12.2327091; https://doi.org/10.1117/12.2327091

 ## Installation
 It is recommended to use the [Anaconda distribution](https://www.anaconda.com/distribution/) for Python 3.
 Run the below code from the Anaconda prompt by replacing *myenv* with a name of your choice.
-For exact list of the requirements, check the [requirements file](requirements.txt).
+For exact list of requirements, check the [requirements file](requirements.txt).
 ```
 conda create -n myenv dask rasterio zarr matplotlib
 ```